samccone/The-cost-of-transpiling-es2015-in-2016/README.md

 ![screen shot 2016-02-01 at 8 58 29 pm](https://cloud.githubusercontent.com/assets/883126/12740282/93547044-c926-11e5-9d0b-16f5bbc48e91.png)

-Above is some straight forward Vanilla es2015 -- To run this code in a browser however we first have to convert it to es5 using one of several options..
-Initially let's try babel = browserify, closure compiler, and rollup, and then compare the output.
+Above is some straight forward Vanilla es2015 -- To run this code in a browser however we first have to convert it to es5 using one of several options.
+Initially let's try babel + browserify, closure compiler, and rollup, and then compare the output.

 ---------------